Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: Introduction

 In addition to these limitations, the update rules for arm-selection probabilities and choice of learning rates proposed by \citet{avner2012decoupled} require prior knowledge of both the time horizon and the environment.
 In practice, however, the nature of the environment is typically unknown, which motivates the design of policies that guarantee (near-)optimal performance across all possible environments, known as the Best-of-Both-Worlds (BOBW) guarantee \citep{bubeck2012bobw}.

-Tsallis-INF, based on the Follow-the-Regularized-Leader (FTRL) framework, is a prominent BOBW policy for standard MABs~\citep{zimmert2021tsallis}.
-Extending this to the decoupled setting, \citet{rouyer2020decoupled} proposed Decoupled-Tsallis-INF, which also achieves BOBW: minimax optimal $\gO(\sqrt{KT})$ regret in the adversarial regime and near-optimal time-independent regret of $\gO(K/\Delta_{\Min})$ in the stochastic regime.
-This result marks a significant improvement over \citet{avner2012decoupled} and outperforms the optimal bound for the standard stochastic MAB, $\gO(\sum_{i:\Delta_i>0} \log T / \Delta_i)$.
+Tsallis-INF, based on the Follow-the-Regularized-Leader (FTRL) framework, is a prominent BOBW policy for the multi-armed bandits~\citep{zimmert2021tsallis}.
+Based on this policy, \citet{rouyer2020decoupled} proposed Decoupled-Tsallis-INF, which also achieves BOBW guarantees in the decoupled bandit settings: optimal $\gO(\sqrt{KT})$ regret in the adversarial regime and near-optimal time-independent regret of $\gO(K/\Delta_{\Min})$ in the stochastic regime.
+This result shows a significant improvement over \citet{avner2012decoupled} and also outperforms the optimal bound for the standard stochastic bandits, which scales logarithmically with the horizon $T$ as $\gO(\sum_{i:\Delta_i>0} \log T / \Delta_i)$.

 Despite its strong theoretical guarantees, a practical drawback of the FTRL framework is the need to solve a convex optimization problem at every round to compute arm-selection probabilities, which can be computationally intensive.
-As a more efficient alternative, the Follow-the-Perturbed-Leader (FTPL) framework, of which Exp3 is a special case~\citep{auer2002nonstochastic, bubeck2012regret}, has been studied in standard MABs and achieves BOBW without requiring any convex optimization~\citep{pmlr-v201-honda23a, pmlr-v247-lee24a}.
-In the decoupled MAB setting, however, only the suboptimal result is known for FTPL-type policy~\citep{avner2012decoupled}.
-Hence, the following research question arise: \emph{Can we achieve BOBW for decoupled bandits while improving regret performance and computational efficiency?}
+This has motivated interest in more computationally efficient alternatives, such as the Follow-the-Perturbed-Leader (FTPL) framework that selects an arm by adding random perturbations instead of solving optimizations, of which Exp3 is a special case~\citep{auer2002nonstochastic, bubeck2012regret}.
+In standard multi-armed bandits, recent work has shown that FTPL can achieve BOBW guarantees without requiring any convex optimization~\citep{pmlr-v201-honda23a, pmlr-v247-lee24a}.
+In decoupled bandits, however, BOBW guarantees are obtained only by FTRL policy that requires solving optimizations~\citep{rouyer2020decoupled}, while FTPL-type policy are known to achieve only suboptimal regret bounds~\citep{avner2012decoupled}.
+Hence, the following research question arise: